arnapchapagain/referral-system/README.md

 # Referral System
-A referral system for any link, similar to [bit.ly](https://bitly.com/) with simple and easy to use API and interface.
+A referral system for any link, similar to [bit.ly](https://bitly.com/) with simple and easy to use API.

+This project uses [TypeScript](https://www.typescriptlang.org/).
+The database used is [SQLite](https://www.sqlite.org/index.html).
+[Express](https://expressjs.com/) is used as the web framework.
+[Sequelize](https://sequelize.org/) is used as the ORM.

 ## Features
 - [x] Create a user account for referral management